677 - Clay Allison - live

 So on September 22nd, which is nine months later, Clay enlisted in the 9th Tennessee Cavalry and they took him.

 And he stays with that until the end of the war.
-He was a scout and a spy, and he grew a Van Dyke beard, like his
+He was a scout and a spy, and he grew a Van Dyke beard like his

+It's that guy.
 Oh, one of those.

 That's him?
 Yep.
 Oh, wow.